Skip to content

 • The program should report real-time progress and allow the user to interrupt the process at any point.

-• Target: Hash of the password to be cracked (provided as input) and its type (e.g., MD5 or SHA256).
+• Target: Hash of the password to be cracked (given as input) and its type (MD5 or SHA256).

-• Character Set: Define allowed characters for the brute-force attack (e.g., lowercase a-z, uppercase A-Z, digits 0-9, and special characters).
+• Character set: Define the allowed characters for the brute force attack (e.g., lowercase 'a-z', uppercase 'A-Z', digits '0-9', and special characters).

-• Maximum Password Length: Set the upper bound for the password length that will be attempted.
+• Maximum password length: The upper bound for the password length that will be attempted.

-• The graphical interface should allow users to input the target password hash, select parameters (character set, length, etc.), and view the progress of the cracking process in real-time.
+• The graphical interface could allow users to input the target password hash, select parameters (character set, length, etc.), and view the progress of the cracking process in real-time.

-• A progress bar or text output should show the status of cracking attempts.
+• A simple progress bar or text output should show the status of the cracking attempts.

 • The interface should display the cracked password and the total time taken upon successful cracking.